Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Good heat!"
 Vemik burbled.
 The men looked between each other, subtly.
 Vemik saw it, though.

-"We, uh...just need to scope the place out, sir.
+"We, uh... just need to scope the place out, sir.
 For planning.
 We know you’ve refused security over there," one of them said.
 From the way the others nodded and looked to him, Vemik guessed he was in charge of them.

 "Should bring lighter clothes," he teased, then turned back to Jooyun.
 "Anyway.
-Wanted to come shopping for steel, but...went to see Adam."
+Wanted to come shopping for steel, but... went to see Adam."

 "And lost the whole rest of the day, huh?"
 Jooyun nodded grimly.
 "Yeah.
 We’re all trying to keep his spirits up, but you’re doing well if you can get him out of bed at the moment."